Kilgore College Rangerettes: Revels

-Alumni
+Officers

+Rangerette officers are five sophomores (one captain and four lieutenants) who make up the student leadership of the organization.
+They are chosen by the directors and an outside panel of judges, with assistance from their classmates, and are announced at Showoffs, the week before the start of fall semester classes.
+The officer uniform differs from the standard team uniform in that it is solid white, accompanied by a neck scarf, blue for the captain and red for lieutenants.

+Managers

+Rangerette managers are male students from Kilgore College selected by the team to help with setting up and removing props and stage equipment for productions and half-time performances.
+Managers occasionally participate in performances, traditionally performing a comedic routine during Rangerette Revels.
+Managers who have an extensive dance background may perform in more traditional dance performances.

+Economic impact

 Rangerettes Forever is an alumni organization that participates in various support programs for the team.

 In July 2005, the Zwick Foundation provided Kilgore College with a $3.5 million grant for design and construction of a new dormitory exclusively for use by the Rangerettes.
 The residence was completed in August 2006 for the 2006–2007 school year, and was formally dedicated in a ceremony a few months later.
 Kathryn Heller Zwick is a Rangerette from Longview, Texas, who attended Kilgore College and performed with the team from 1976 to 1978.
 Zwick's daughter, Lauren Gibler, was also a Rangerette from 2007 to 2009.

 During the week of Revels 2019 (April 10–13), a donation of $1,000,000 was made to the Mike Miller Rangerette Fund to complete a permanent operating endowment for the Rangerettes.
 The anonymous donor was a Kilgore College graduate whose wife is a former Rangerette.

 On Saturday, October 19, 2019, a former Kilgore College Rangerette and her husband donated a $3.5 million estate gift to fund scholarships for the Rangerette organization.
 The trust is set up to provide scholarships for Rangerettes and Rangerette Managers who meet the endowment's academic criteria.